What We Know About Charlottesville Suspect James Alex Fields Jr.

 • Bloom’s parents (Fields’s maternal grandparents) died in a murder-suicide in 1984.
 The Post reports: “After an argument, Marvin Bloom, a self-employed contractor, killed his ex-wife, Judy, with a 12-gauge shotgun, then put the gun to his head.
 He was 42, and she was 37.
 Their daughter, Samantha, was 16.”

-• Fields’s former teacher, Derek Weimer, told the Associated Press that by 9th grade school officials had taken note of his “deeply held, radical” beliefs about race and Nazism.
+• Fields’s former teacher, Derek Weimer, told the Associated Press that by the time Fields was in the ninth grade, school officials had taken note of his “deeply held, radical” beliefs about race and Nazism.
 Weimer taught Fields in his junior and senior years at Randall K. Cooper High School in Kentucky.

-Weimer says he tried to use facts and academic reasoning to steer him away from his infatuation with Nazis.
+Weimer says he tried to use facts and academic reasoning to steer Fields away from his infatuation with Nazis.
 “This was something that was growing in him,” the teacher said.
 “I admit I failed.
 I tried my best.
 But this is definitely a teachable moment and something we need to be vigilant about, because this stuff is tearing up our country.”

-• Fields wanted to join the Army and Weimer helped him with the application process, believing that working with a diverse group of people would help cure him of his white supremacist views.
+• Fields wanted to join the Army and Weimer helped him with the application process, believing that working with a diverse group of people would help cure him of his white-supremacist views.
 Fields was initially turned down, but he enlisted in the late summer of 2015.
 The Defense Department said he was only on active duty for four months and was let go “due to a failure to meet training standards in December of 2015.”

-• Weimer said that Fields told him he had been diagnosed with schizophrenia when he was younger and prescribed anti-psychotic medication.
+• Weimer said that Fields told him he had been diagnosed with schizophrenia when he was younger and prescribed antipsychotic medication.

 • Bloom apparently learned of the allegations against her son from reporters.
 She said Fields told her he was going to a rally and asked her to watch his cat.
 Bloom said he said something about the “alt-right” but she doesn’t get into his political views.
 “I didn’t know it was white supremacists,” she said.
 “I thought it had something to do with Trump.
 Trump’s not a supremacist.”